Oreo Spiders

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

-• With just a few ingredients you can make a batch of these adorable Oreo cookie spiders with pretzels!
+• With just a few ingredients you can make a batch of these adorable spider cookies with Oreos and pretzels!

 Spider Oreo Cookies Ingredients

-• Pretzel sticks – These are used to make the spider legs.
-Cut each one in half before you start making the spider cookies.
+• Pretzel sticks – These are dipped in melted chocolate to make the spider legs.

-• Dark chocolate chips – Or you can use a chopped dark chocolate bar.
+• Dark chocolate chips – You can also use a chopped dark chocolate bar if that’s what you have on hand.

 • Candy eyes – You can use different eye sizes or ones that are all the same size.